 Between 2007 and 2015, Danske Bank, the largest financial institution in Denmark, actively participated in the largest money laundering scheme in Europe.
 More than EUR 200 billion of suspicious payments passed through its Estonian branch with the knowledge of the bank’s top management.

-The full picture of the scandal emerged only in February 2018 following various press reports, while the seriousness of the situation had already been known among the bank’s top management for a long time.
+The scandal emerged only in February 2018, following various press reports, while the seriousness of the situation had already been known among the bank’s top management for a long time.
 A whistle-blower report had conveyed serious money laundering concerns to the board in December 2013.
 Additionally, in February 2014, the conclusions of an internal audit were communicated to and discussed by the bank’s top management.

-Following an investigation into the communications issued by Danske Bank to the market since 2007, Deminor believes that investors were misled at least from February 2014 onwards.
-This means investors have a viable cause of action against the bank and its officers for the losses suffered as a result of the corrective disclosure made in February 2018.
-The stock price has declined by more than 40% since February 2018.
+Deminor believes that investors were misled at least from February 2014 onwards.
+This means investors have a viable cause of action against the bank and its officers for the losses suffered as a result of the corrective disclosures made as from February 2018.